kmanwar89/kmanwar89.github.io/content/about.md

 ---

 I am also passionate about animal welfare, and spend several hours a month volunteering for the awesome [Animal Protection Society of Durham](http://www.apsofdurham.org).
 There are many awesome, loving dogs in need of a home.
 In addition to office/front desk work, I work in a webmaster role to update the status of adoptable dogs and post newly-available dogs for adoption.

+---

+*ALL OPINIONS EXPRESSED ON THIS WEBSITE ARE PURELY MY OWN, AND ARE NOT AFFILIATED WITH ANY PAST, PRESENT OR FUTURE COMPANY, EMPLOYER, EDUCATIONAL INSTUTITION OR ANY OTHER AFFILIATION.*